nickesc/PhotogrammetryVideoInstructions/README.md

 backdrop for your capture.

 > Just like with picking your object, giving the backdrop
-> more edges and texture gives the program more information.
+> more edges and texture gives the software more information.
 >
 > Good backdrops would be something like a backyard or a
 > room with a lot of furniture.
 Just make sure there's a